vmware-tanzu/velero/docs/build-from-source.md

   --snapshot-location-config region=$REGION \
   --secret-file ./fake-credentials-file

+# 'velero install' creates an in-cluster deployment of the
+# velero server using an official velero image, but we want
-# since we're running the velero server locally, we don't
+# to run the velero server on our local machine using the
-# want the in-cluster deployment to be running.
+# binary we built, so delete the in-cluster deployment.
 kubectl --namespace velero delete deployment velero

 rm fake-credentials-file